About Us

 Kelly Lalan, LMSW

 Kelly Lalan is the Health Choice Arizona ASD, CRS, and Birth to Five Clinical Care Coordinator.
 She grew up in Littleton, Colorado, earned her bachelor's degree from NAU in 2007, and a Masters of Social Work from ASU in 2016.
 Kelly has helped establish a Birth Through Five program and organized a statewide Autism conference.
-Through this work group, she aims to raise awareness of ITMHCA's mission and promote the health and wellness of this population.
+Through this work group, she aims to raise awareness of AzAIMH's mission and promote the health and wellness of this population.

 Amber LaMonte, Psy.D.